 The Old Town Christmas Market in Stockholm's Gamla Stan is the oldest in the country, dating back to 1837.
 Inspired by the medieval era, it offers unique crafts and traditional foods like Swedish Christmas sausages and mulled wine.

 Christmas Market at Skansen (November 30–December 22, 2020, weekends)

 Another option is to take a ferry to Skansen, Europe's largest outdoor museum.
 The Skansen Christmas market, known as Julmarknad på Skansen in Swedish, showcases 100-year-old customs, arts, and crafts.

 Liseberg Park in Gothenburg hosts Sweden's biggest Christmas market.
-During Christmas at Liseberg, Jul på Liseberg in Swedish, the amusement park is lit up by millions of Christmas lights.
+During Christmas at Liseberg, Jul på Liseberg in Swedish, millions of Christmas lights are lit up by the amusement park.
 Entertainment includes ice shows, a skating rink, Santa's grotto, and a medieval village.
 The park's highlight is rabbits that are especially loved by children.

 Malmö Christmas Market in Gustav Adolf Square (November–December, dates TBA)